yuga2003/DiceRoll/README.md

 ## Play Online

-You can play the game online by visiting the [Dice Roll Game](https://your-live-link.com).
+You can play the game online by visiting the https://yuga2003.github.io/DiceRoll/

 ## How to Play Locally